bptlab/ark_automate/wiki/Coding-Standards.md

 - We use only arrow functions.
 Please do not use the `function` keyword.

 ### Documentation
 Please do not use inline comments to explain the idea behind a variable or a function.
-Only use those for Sources where you found a special solution or workaround or for especially complex code snippets.
+Only use those for sources where you found a special solution or workaround or for especially complex code snippets.
+Further comments regarding the documentation with JSDoc are also ok/appreciated.

 Please document every written function for our automated documentation [JSDoc](https://jsdoc.app/).
 See our Guide for that [here](https://github.com/bptlab/ark_automate/wiki/How-to-write-code-documentation).